Novel transition dynamics of topological solitons: Abstract

 \section{Abstract}

-Continuous phase transitions can be classified into ones characterized by local order parameters and others that need additional topological constraints.
+Continuous phase transitions can be classified into ones characterized by local-order parameters and others that need additional topological constraints.
 The critical dynamics near the former transitions have been extensively studied, but the latter is less understood.
 We fill this gap in knowledge by studying the transition dynamics to a parity-breaking topological ground state called the chiral soliton lattice in quantum chromodynamics at finite temperature, baryon chemical potential, and an external magnetic field.
-We find a slowing down of the soliton's translational motion as the critical magnetic field approaches while the local dissipation rate remains finite.
-Therefore, the characteristic time it takes to converge to the stationary state associated with a finite topological number strongly depends on the initial configuration: whether it forms a solitonic structure or not.
+We find a slowing down of the soliton's translational motion as the critical magnetic field approaches while the local relaxation rate to the solitonic state remains finite.
+The time required to converge to the stationary state strongly depends on the symmetry of the initial configuration, determining whether translational motion occurs during the dynamic process.